3. Prompt Engineering

 scope works.

-Request Robust Error Handling
+Request Comprehensive Error Handling

 Add comprehensive error handling to this system:

-- Try-catch blocks for risky operations
+- Try-catch blocks (pcall) for risky operations

 - Graceful degradation when services fail